Introduction

 as a valid covariance function in a Gaussian process.

-To ensure that the resulting covariance matrix is positive definite for any finite set of inputs -
+To ensure that the resulting covariance matrix is positive semi-definite for every finite set of inputs —

-a requirement for the GP to define a proper multivariate Gaussian distribution -
+a requirement for the GP to define a valid multivariate Gaussian distribution —

 we restrict our attention to Mercer kernels.